Rhetorical situation: Bitzer's definition

 Lloyd Bitzer began the conversation in his 1968 piece titled "The Rhetorical Situation".
 Bitzer wrote that rhetorical discourse is called into existence by situation.
 He defined the rhetorical situation as "a complex of persons, events, objects, and relations presenting an actual or potential exigence which can be completely or partially removed if discourse, introduced into the situation, can so constrain human decision or action as to bring about the significant modification of the exigence."
+Similar to Aristotle, Bitzer's theory of exigence depended on a notion of rhetoric as dealing with contingent rather than fixed topics or issues.
 With any rhetorical discourse, a prior rhetorical situation exists.
 The rhetorical situation dictates the significant physical and verbal responses as well as the sorts of observations to be made.
 An example of this would be an activist speaking out on climate change as an apparent global problem.
 The situation, thus, calls for the activist to use and respond with rhetorical discourse on the climate change issue.
 In other words, rhetorical meaning is brought about by events.
 Bitzer especially focuses on the sense of timing (kairos) needed to speak about a situation in a way that can best remedy the exigence.

 Three constituent parts make up any rhetorical situation.